What is a PNF Plan?

 Sustainable Forest Management can take care of this process for you as a part of our complimentary service.

-Approval is usually a multi-stage process.
+Approval is typically a two-stage process.
 Firstly, we apply for a Draft Private Native Forestry Plan on your behalf.
-Then the Local Land Services perform several searches, including ownership; Threatened species; Threatened Ecological Communities; Wetlands; Old growth or Rainforest mapping; Aboriginal Cultural Heritage; Heritage Sites; Conservation Agreements; and Local Council Zones under the Local Environment Plans.
-Once the PNF Plan has been approved, we work with you and one of our Sustainable Forest Management contractors to plan the forestry operations on your property.
-The ‘paperwork’ side of this primarily involves the production of a Forest Management Plan (FMP).
-Again, this is completed and submitted to the Local Land Services by our team on your behalf.
+Then Local Land Services perform several searches, including ownership; Threatened species; Indicative Threatened Ecological Communities; Wetlands; Old growth and Rainforest mapping; Aboriginal Cultural Heritage; Heritage Sites; Conservation Agreements; and Local Council zoning under the Local Environment Plans.
+Once the PNF Plan has been approved, we work with you and one of our Sustainable Forest Management contractors to plan the forestry operation for your property.
+This involves the production of a Forest Management Plan (FMP) and this too is completed and submitted to the Local Land Services by our team.

-If you are keen to get started now, simply provide authority for us to apply on your behalf by reading and completing the Draft Private Native Forestry Plan.
+If you are wanting to get started now, simply provide authority for us to apply on your behalf by reading, completing, signing and returning the Draft Private Native Forestry Plan.

 What is a Forest Management Plan?

-A Forest Management Plan (FMP) describes the proposed forestry operations within your Private Native Forestry Plan area.
+A Forest Management Plan (FMP) describes the proposed forestry operations within your approved PNF Plan area.

-The plan includes mapping and written information describing the forest and proposed harvest and management activities and practices.
-Once complete, we submit the completed Forest Management Plan to Local Land Services, responsible for approving it.
-A signed copy of the Forest Management Plan must be available on-site during forestry operations and with the harvesting team.
+The Forest Management Plan includes mapping and written information describing the forest and proposed harvest and management activities.
+Once completed we submit the completed FMP to Local Land Services for approval.

 Who is responsible for the PNF plan?